Predictez/Orbona/README.md

 These combined features make the Orbona token a unique and valuable tool for participants in the Tezos NFT ecosystem, and its USP lies in the fact that it provides multiple functions and benefits for its users.

+## Roadmap:

+    <b>Q2 2023:</b> Orbona token launch, initial marketing and promotion.
+    <b>Q3 2023:</b> Development of a Buyer of last resort platform, partnerships with NFT creators and communities.
+    <b>Q3 2023:</b> Development of a user-friendly NFT tipping platform, integration with popular NFT marketplaces, partnerships with NFT creators and communities.
+    <b>Q4 2023:</b> Expansion of the Orbona ecosystem, integration with other DeFi projects and applications.

 ## Technical Components